China Disabled Persons' Federation: National organizations

-The National People's Congress
+National People's Congress

 The highest authority of the China Disabled Persons' Federation is the National People's Congress.
 The National People's Congress is held every five years.
 The deputies are convened by the Bureau of the CDPF and more than half of them should be disabled persons or their relatives.
-The powers of the National People's Congress are considering reports from the Bureau of the China Disabled Persons' Federation in order to determine working principles and tasks, modifying the China Disabled Persons' Federation charter and electing of the Bureau of the CDPF.
+The powers of the National People's Congress are considering reports from the Bureau of the China Disabled Persons' Federation in order to determine working principles and tasks, modifying the China Disabled Persons' Federation charter and electing the Bureau of the CDPF.

 Honorary positions

-The CDPF can set up honorary chairman and honorary vice-chairman, both shall be appointed by the Bureau of the China Disabled Persons' Federation.
+The CDPF can set up an honorary chairman and honorary vice-chairman, both shall be appointed by the Bureau of the China Disabled Persons' Federation.